rjalexa/react-echarts-graph/README.md

 # eCharts React Graph Demo with FastAPI Backend

-This project demonstrates an advanced React application using Apache eCharts to create an interactive force-directed graph, with a FastAPI backend for serving graph data.
+This project demonstrates an advanced React application using Apache eCharts to create an interactive force-directed graph, with a FastAPI backend for data persistence.

 ## Project Structure